interledger/rafiki/docs/deployment.md

 - Postgres (Open Payments resources, auth resources)
 - Redis (STREAM details)

-We provide containerized versions of our packages together with two pre-configured docker-compose files ([peer1](../infrastructure/local/docker-compose.yml) and [peer2](../infrastructure/local/peer-docker-compose.yml))to start two Mock Account Providers with their respective Rafiki backend and auth servers.
+We provide containerized versions of our packages together with two pre-configured docker-compose files ([peer1](../localenv/cloud-nine-wallet/docker-compose.yml) and [peer2](../localenv/happy-life-bank/docker-compose.yml))to start two Mock Account Servicing Entities with their respective Rafiki backend and auth servers.
 They automatically peer and 2 to 3 user accounts are created on both of them.

 ### Running the local environment